kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 Additionally, the value of the command argument to `clusterctl generate cluster <cluster-name>` (`<cluster-name>` in this case), will be applied to every occurrence of the `${ CLUSTER_NAME }` variable.

+### ClusterClass definitions

+An infrastructure provider could publish a **ClusterClass definition** file to be used by `clusterctl generate cluster` that will be used along with the workload cluster templates.
+This is a single YAML with _all_ the objects required that make up the ClusterClass.

+The following rules apply:

+#### Naming conventions

+ClusterClass definitions MUST be stored in the same location as the component YAML and follow this naming convention:
+1. The ClusterClass definition should be named `clusterclass-{ClusterClass-name}.yaml`, e.g `clusterclass-prod.yaml`.

+`{ClusterClass-name}` is the name of the ClusterClass that is referenced from the Cluster.spec.topology.class field in the Cluster template; Cluster template files using a ClusterClass are usually simpler because they are no longer required to have all the templates.

+Each provider should create user facing documentation with the list of available ClusterClass definitions.

+#### Target namespace

+The ClusterClass definition YAML MUST assume the target namespace already exists.

+The references in the ClusterClass definition should NOT specify a namespace.

+It is recommended that none of the objects in the ClusterClass YAML should specify a namespace.

+Even if technically possible, it is strongly recommended that none of the objects in the ClusterClass definitions are shared across multiple definitions; this helps in preventing changing an object inadvertently impacting many ClusterClasses, and consequently, all the Clusters using those ClusterClasses.

+#### Variables

+Currently the ClusterClass definitions SHOULD NOT have any environment variables in them.

+ClusterClass definitions files should not use variable substitution, given that ClusterClass and managed topologies provide an alternative model for variable definition.

+#### Note

+A ClusterClass definition is automatically included in the output of  `clusterctl generate cluster` if the cluster template uses a managed topology and a ClusterClass with the same name does not already exists in the Cluster.

 ## OwnerReferences chain